 A float value is a scale between 0 and 1.
 While the float values correspond to the skin's quality, not all skins are available in all qualities, meaning that some skins will never have a float value on the battle-scarred level.
 Thanks to the float value mechanic, two skins with the same name can actually look different in-game.

 So how do float values play into Counter Strike trade-up contracts?
 Depending on the average float value of the skins you trade in, you will receive a skin of a different quality.
-Thanks to this mechanic, a smart player can actually influence the outcome of their trade-up contract and receive a weapon skin of a better quality.
+Thanks to this feature, a smart player can actually influence the outcome of their trade-up contract and receive a weapon skin of a better quality.

 The outcome skin is calculated according to this mathematical formula:

-Output Float = Average Float Value of 10 skins* (Maximum Possible Float of Outcome – Minimum Possible Float of Outcome) + Minimum Possible Float
+• Output Float = Average Float Value of 10 skins* (Maximum Possible Float of Outcome – Minimum Possible Float of Outcome) + Minimum Possible Float

 How To Quickly Calculate The Output Float values?